You may be interested in the:

 - Brighton Mitre Cycling Club

-- Cyclists Touring Club (CTC) (follow 'Cycle Clubs' then 'Sussex' for local cycling clubs)
+- Cyclists Touring Club (CTC) - now 'We are cycling

 - Horsham & Crawley Cyclists Touring Club